nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 root@sonic:/home/cisco# show interface status
 ```
 #### Pass/Fail Criteria
- * Verify all the interface are up.
+ * Verify all the interfaces are up.

 ### 1.12 Check the NTP date and timezone between DPU and NPU